emrgnt-cmplxty/fermi/docs/README.md

 This is the standard fork-branch-commit workflow for submitting pull requests to open source repositories

-1. Fork this repo to your own GitHub account (or just clone it directly if you are currently a member of Axion)
+1. Fork this repo to your own GitHub account (or just clone it directly if you are currently a member of Fermi)

 2. Open your editor to the _top level repo folder_ to view the directory structure as seen below